turingschool/front-end-curriculum/lessons/module-3/interpreting-interviews.md

 - At our company, collaboration is important to us.
 If hired, how will you contribute to your team?
 </section>

 Notice that many of those questions are extremely similar, just worded differently.
 How many different stories would you need to have prepared to answer those questions?
 Two?
 Maybe three?
 That's the point!

-**You do not have to have a different answer prepared for any possible question you might get asked.
-Instead, should prepare answers that speak to the broad themes of what you may be asked about.**

-For example, you might prepare a story that highlights your strengths as a teammate and another that demonstrates your skills in conflict-resolution and empathy.
+Instead of preparing an answer for every question above, you might prepare a story that highlights your strengths as a teammate and another that demonstrates your skills in conflict-resolution and empathy.
 Then, you'd be prepared to answer any question on the list!

 We are going to work through some activities to solidify this concept.